Numerical computation of the half Laplacian by means of a fast convolution algorithm: Abstract

 \section{Abstract}

-In this paper, we develop a fast and accurate pseudospectral method to approximate numerically the fractional Laplacian $(-\Delta)^{\alpha/2}$ of a function on $\mathbb{R}$ for $\alpha=1$; this case, commonly referred to as the half Laplacian, is equivalent to the Hilbert transform of the derivative of the function.
+In this paper, we develop a fast and accurate pseudospectral method to approximate numerically the half Laplacian $(-\Delta)^{1/2}$ of a function on $\mathbb{R}$, which is equivalent to the Hilbert transform of the derivative of the function.